GET TO KNOW MICHAEL & HEATHER

 Upon my return to the United States, I completed my Bachelor of Arts in Biblical Studies at Central Bible College in Springfield, Missouri.
 Over the course of these four years, I actively participated in a mission trip to Mexico, summer internships in Indiana, led two different traveling ministry teams during the academic year, and spent four months in Russia working with church planting and development.

-After graduating in 2001, I became a Licensed Minister with the Assemblies of God and was approved as a Southern Missouri District church planter.
+Between 2001-2005, I moved to St. Louis, Missouri with a focus on urban missions.
 I was active in preaching in various churches, teaching courses in the Urban Bible Training Center, and leading various small groups and outreaches.
-I was Ordained in the spring of 2004 with the Southern Missouri District.
 In the spring of 2005, I was an interim minister at New Life Community Church in Ballwin, Missouri.
 In April of that same year, I had the opportunity to spend three weeks in India visiting various missionaries and ministries.

 From 2005 to the end of 2008, I served as an associate pastor at Crossroads Community Church in Kokomo, Indiana.
 Crossroads is a 2,000 plus member non-denominational church.
 During the three year period I served, I had a growing list of responsibilities including working with new believers; implementing a church management system; facilitating the administration of the small group ministry; developing a discipleship class process; leading the college/twenty-something ministry; assisting in the development of church websites; organizing several large events including a concert, a festival, and a conference; assisting in assimilation, first impressions, and capital campaign teams; teaching at the college/20s weekly gathering, adult classes, and membership class.
 I continued my personal growth and development by attending the Jack Hayford’s Leadership Conference 2005, Granger Community Church’s Wired Church Workshops 2006-2007, New Life Church’s Group Life Conference 2006, Willow Creek’s Leadership Summit 2005-2008, and Saddleback’s Group Life Conference 2008.